xrambox/MyTestingDEM/README.md

 A
 2
 ​
-for the exact solution.< br / >
+for the exact solution.

 Exact Solution Functions: Defines the exact solution and its derivatives for comparison with the predicted solution.

-Boundary Conditions: Defines the boundary conditions for the problem.< br / >
+Boundary Conditions: Defines the boundary conditions for the problem.

-Generate Training Data: Creates the interior points and boundary points for training the model.< br / >
+Generate Training Data: Creates the interior points and boundary points for training the model.

-Model Definition: Defines a neural network model using TensorFlow's Keras API with dense layers.< br / >
+Model Definition: Defines a neural network model using TensorFlow's Keras API with dense layers.

-Training: Trains the model using the Adam optimizer and then fine-tunes it using the L-BFGS optimizer.< br / >
+Training: Trains the model using the Adam optimizer and then fine-tunes it using the L-BFGS optimizer.

-Testing: Tests the trained model and compares it with the exact solution.< br / >
+Testing: Tests the trained model and compares it with the exact solution.

 Visualization: Plots the real and imaginary parts of the exact and computed solutions, as well as the error between them.
 Also plots the convergence of the loss function.

-Graphs Generated< br / >
-The following graphs are generated during the execution:< br / >

-Exact Solution (Real Part):< br / >

-Computed Solution (Real Part):< br / >

-Error (Real Part):< br / >

-Exact Solution (Imaginary Part):< br / >

-Computed Solution (Imaginary Part):< br / >

-Error (Imaginary Part):

-Loss Convergence:< br / >

 Results
-L2-error norm (Real Part): The L2 error norm for the real part of the solution.< br / >
+L2-error norm (Real Part): The L2 error norm for the real part of the solution.

 L2-error norm (Imaginary Part): The L2 error norm for the imaginary part of the solution.

 #### Overview